bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-RequireJS uses this format to load modules in the browser with some configuration.
-Its companion r.js "optimizes" an application into a smaller set of files.

-The many hundreds of files that make up web applications in the client now is convenient for a developer to debug locally as multiple files, but from a production server it can be bundled into a single file.

-The AMD format uses `define`, which is passed an array of dependencies and callback function which receives the dependencies and returns the module
+This format uses the function `define`, supplied by RequireJS, which is passed an array of dependencies and callback function which receives the dependencies and returns the module.

 ---

 # Browserify: The Basics

+???

+RequireJS used the AMD format for defining modules, but around this time Node.js was gaining in popularity, and its module format (CommonJS) was not supported by other bundlers. ...

+--

 - Supports the __CommonJS__ module format
+???

+Browserify uses CommonJS, which allows most node modules to be used inside the browser. ...

 --

-- _Shims_ some of the "common" node modules, making them available in-browser
+- _Shims_ some of the "common" node modules
+???

+Browserify also provides some builtin node modules so they also work in the browser.

 ---